-Is the IRS trying to collect your unpaid taxes, or is it a private debt collector acting for the IRS?
-The recently passed 5-year spending bill added increased authorization for private IRS collectors.
-For some tax bills, the law requires-rather than permits-private collectors.
-Last year, National Taxpayer Advocate Nina Olson wrote a letter urging Congress not to allow private collectors.
+You might also find a private debt collector acting for the IRS.
+The 5-year spending bill added increased authorization for private IRS collectors.
+For some tax debts, the law requires-rather than permits-private collectors.
+National Taxpayer Advocate Nina Olson wrote a letter urging Congress not to allow private collectors.
 But Congress wants more back tax money collected, and the President signed it into law.

 Private collectors usually contact you by letter, and then telephone to request full payment.
 If you cannot pay in full, collectors offers an installment plan for up to five years.
 If you can't pay over five years, the collector asks for financial detail.
-There is considerable worry about having taxpayer financial data in private hands.
+There is considerable worry about having taxpayer financial data in private hands